 • First votes in Associated Press NCAA Division I men's basketball national poll (2008)

-• Highest Southland finishes in baseball, men's basketball, men's and women's track and field, men's and women's cross country, softball and tennis
+• Highest Southland finishes in baseball, men's basketball, women's basketball, bowling, men's and women's track and field, men's and women's cross country, softball and tennis

 • Hosted successful Southland Conference championship events in women's tennis, women's golf, cross country, softball, baseball and outdoor track and field as well as the finals of the Southland Conference men's basketball tournament